amohamed11/StreamablePythonAPIWrapper/README.md

 ```
 {'status': 1, 'shortcode': 'code'}
 ```
-The link to the video will be https://streamable.com/code where code is the returned shortcode.
+The link to the video will be https://streamable.com/code

 ### Upload a Video
 Takes in given filename for a video and uploads it onto Streamable.